L-1 Visa Requirements, Qualifications, and Benefits

 - In addition to the other requirements to get an L1 visa, specified above.
 [Code of Federal Regulations Section 214.2(l)]

-The evidence that you submit with your L1 petition is extremely important to getting your visa approved.
+The evidence that you submit with your L1 petition is extremely important to getting your visa approved because it must clearly prove you meet the L1 visa requirements.

 The specific documents you need to submit will depend on your particular case.
 Your immigration lawyer can help you determine exactly which documents you will need to provide, based on your particular case.